This Day In Writing History

 "I would hurl words into this darkness and wait for an echo, and if an echo sounded, no matter how faintly, I would send other words to tell, to march, to fight, to create a sense of hunger for life that gnaws in us all." - Richard Wright

-Today's video features a reading from Richard Wright's classic novel, Native Son.
+Today's video features a lecture on Richard Wright's classic autobiography, Black Boy by Yale professor Amy Hungerford.
 Enjoy!